Kokopelli-Interfaces/kokopelli-interfaces.github.io/static/markdown/hearth/hearth.md

   -->
   <a name="outputs-observation" href='#outputs-observation'>The Voices Observed by the Conductor</a> - the summed output of the voices in the song which the conductor is observing.

-    > Send this signal through a module and back into the [music-circle input](#inputs-music-circle), to apply functions (e.g. delay, filter, transpose) to the voices the conductor is observing.
+    > Send this signal through a module and back into the [band input](#inputs-band), to apply functions (e.g. delay, filter, transpose) to the voices the conductor is observing.
 Now, turning the [Love control](#controls-love) will move energy from the dry voices to the post-function voices in the song.

     > Other words for 'Conductor' are 'Heru-ra-ha (Ra-Hoor-Khuit?), Spirit, & the Consciousness acting in the Universe.